Pushkraj-Space/bharat-go-assignment/README.md

 ```
 * Replace username with your PostgreSQL database username.
 * Replace db_name with the name of the database you want to import the SQL file into.
-Replace %path% with the actual path to your cloned folder.
+* Replace %path% with the actual path to your cloned folder.

+3. **Setup .env file** according to your local settings.